 The events industry has gone through massive challenges in the past few years.
 If there’s a key principle that every event planner can agree with today, it is to ‘design for flexibility’.
 One of the ways this is done is by running a hybrid event.

 Combining creativity and technology, hybrid events have allowed us new ways to keep creating authentic experiences.
-It enables flexible participation options for both planners and guests, it engages current and new audiences in a personal way, and it prioritises the health, safety, and accessibility of all involved.
+It enables flexible participation options for both planners and guests, it engages current and new audiences in a personal way, and it prioritizes the health, safety, and accessibility of all involved.

 Challenges of running a hybrid event

-Using Pigeonhole Live to enrich your hybrid events
+Use technology to enrich your hybrid events

 Here’s how you can easily use Pigeonhole Live for both in-person and virtual participants.